-Despite how well-established cloud computing has become, businesses still find themselves navigating a few unavoidable cloud-management dilemmas.
+Despite how well-established cloud computing has become, businesses still find themselves navigating a few unavoidable cloud management problems.
 Cloud technology is quickly changing (Microsoft Ignite featured a slew of Azure announcements) and IT teams are still ironing-out best practices and policies to manage these evolving environments.

 Where do organizations host their Workload Automation solutions?

 ► 50% on-premise

 The issue that is central to managing cloud environments is integration.
 Organizations do not rely on singular cloud environments: More common among cloud-users is an IT infrastructure comprised of multiple environments.

 For example, 35% of organizations have adopted multiple private-clouds while 31% are running workloads in both public- and private-clouds.
 It is essential for organizations to develop policies and infrastructure that facilitate the integration of disparate environments, and for that, a scalable workload automation solution is invaluable.

 Here are the four common cloud-management issues that a robust workload automation solution can help IT teams navigate:

 According to recent research from EMA, dynamic scalability (56%) and resource elasticity (45%) are the two top reasons businesses choose to run workloads in either private- or public- clouds.
 This means that what causes virtual sprawl —spinning-up lots of virtual machines— is exactly why businesses are choosing cloud resources instead of on-premise resources.